 Bosnian Army launched an operation known as Neretva 93 against the Croatian Defence Council and Croatian Army in September 1993 in order to end the siege of Mostar and to recapture areas of Herzegovina, which were included in self-proclaimed Croatian Republic of Herzeg-Bosnia.
 The operation was stopped by Bosnian authorities after it received the information about the massacre against Croat civilians and POWs in the villages of Grabovica and Uzdol.

-The Croat leadership (Jadranko Prlić, Bruno Stojic, Slobodan Praljak, Milivoj Petković, Valentin Corić and Berislav Pušić) is presently on trial at the ICTY on charges including crimes against humanity, grave breaches of the Geneva conventions and violations of the laws or customs of war.
+The Croat leadership (Jadranko Prlić, Bruno Stojic, Slobodan Praljak, Milivoj Petković, Valentin Corić and Berislav Pušić) have been convicted by the ICTY on charges including crimes against humanity, grave breaches of the Geneva conventions and violations of the laws or customs of war and Joint criminal enterprise (JCE).
 Dario Kordić, political leader of Croats in Central Bosnia was convicted of the crimes against humanity in Central Bosnia i.e. ethnic cleansing and sentenced to 25 years in prison.
 Bosnian commander Sefer Halilovic was charged with one count of violation of the laws and customs of war on the basis of superior criminal responsibility of the incidents during Neretva 93 and found not guilty.

 1. a b c "ICTY: Kordić and Čerkez verdict".

 2. a b c "ICTY: Prlić et al. (IT-04-74)".